ppmim/PAPI/docs/processing.rst

 the nonlinearity analysis provides a list of non-correctable pixels, which always will be considered invalid.

+So, currently there is no procedure in PAPI to compute the right bad pixel mask (BPM).

 First pass sky subtraction
 **************************